Saint Joseph's University: James J. Maguire '58 Campus

 On August 8, 2008, Saint Joseph's completed the acquisition of the adjacent Episcopal Academy after purchasing the property in 2005.
 The new 38-acre area (150,000 m2) was named the Maguire Campus for the lead donor, Saint Joseph's alumnus James Maguire.
 The Maguire Campus is located directly across from the Main Campus on the Lower Merion side of City Avenue.
+While this land is referred to as the "Maguire Campus", the property is considered part of the main "Hawk Hill" campus in contrast to the University City or Lancaster campuses.
 The Maguire Campus features three main academic buildings: Merion Hall, Connelly Hall, and Toland Hall.
-Merion Hall is the largest of the three, and includes the University Gallery.
+Merion Hall is the largest of the three.

 The Cardinal John Foley Center, a multi-use space, hosts lectures, concerts, and social gatherings, in addition to large-scale admission events.
 The Kinney Center for Autism Education and Support, established in 2009, was made possible with donations totaling over $8 million, and is located in Connelly Hall.
 Duperreault, Quinn, and Windrim Halls are campus houses serving as administrative space for University Advancement.

-Athletic facilities include the Michael A. O'Pake, Esq.
-'61 Recreation Center, Ellen Ryan Field (field hockey), John Smithson Field (baseball), Curran Lawn, and a softball field.

-Along with all of the buildings and fields, the Maguire Campus adds over 300 parking spaces for faculty and students, and a number of acres will be turned into green space.
-There are over 600 different species of trees on the Maguire Campus.
+In 2018, Saint Joseph's University announced that it had entered into an educational collaboration with The Barnes Foundation.
+The Arboretum of the Barnes Foundation, located adjacent to the Maguire Campus, would have facilities and operations handled by Saint Joseph's University, while the Barnes Foundation would continue to oversee historic buildings and the Arboretum.
+In May 2023, the university opened the Maguire Art Museum within the Arboretum after renovating many aspects of the building.
+The museum collaboration has been attributed by the university to a historic $50m gift made in 2017 by alumnus James Maguire ('58).

+University City Campus

+On June 1, 2022, as a result of the merger with University of the Sciences, Saint Joseph's acquired a second major campus.
+At the time of the merger, the University City campus covered approximately 24 acres of urban landscape in the section of West Philadelphia known as University City, which also encompasses the University of Pennsylvania and Drexel University.

+In January 2025, the Philadelphia Inquirer reported that Saint Joseph's University planned to sell the entire University City Campus and use the funds to construct additional buildings on the Hawk Hill campus.

+In September 2025, the Philadelphia Inquirer reported that Saint Joseph's University had reached an agreement with the Belmont Neighborhood Educational Alliance, an educational organization operating schools within Philadelphia.
+The agreement stated that Saint Joe's would sell all buildings on the UCity Campus owned by the university below Woodland Avenue, with plans to lease three buildings back post-sale for University usage.
+As of September 2025, Saint Joe's will continue to own and operate buildings on the University City Campus located above Woodland Avenue.